violene/violene-lang/README.md

 # violene-lang
-A very small programming language able to run an microcontrollers for kids and other beginners.
+A very small programming language able to run on microcontrollers, for kids and other beginners.